suvarnak/composetest/README.md

 Generally, if you need to perform multiple steps in order to process(build/compile) and start required services (e.g database, middleware etc) you can define them in a Compose file.
 In our example,  [docker-compose.yaml](docker-compose.yaml) file defines two services:
-1. web
+1. hitcount_webapp
 2. redis

-The `web` service uses an image that is built with the [Dockerfile](Dockerfile) in the current directory.
+The `hitcount_webapp` service uses an image that is built with the [Dockerfile](Dockerfile) in the current directory.
 It then binds the container and the host machine to the exposed port, 8000.
 This example service uses the default port for the Flask web server, 5000.

 The `redis` service uses a public Redis image pulled from the [Docker Hub registry](https://hub.docker.com/) .